LogoCustom Linear Actuator

 Enter the operating profile.
 The tool returns interpretable current outputs, applicability boundaries, and a concrete next action for procurement or redesign.

-Default values are prefilled for a typical 12v 1500n actuator screening case.
-Use presets to compare topology shifts quickly.
+Default values are prefilled for a typical 12v actuator 3500n screening case.
+Use presets to compare both 3500 N and 1500 N starting points quickly.

 Input and validation